kaicataldo/material.vim/README.md

 # material.vim

-A dark color scheme for Vim/Neovim based on the [Material](https://github.com/equinusocio/vsc-material-theme) color scheme.
-This is a fork and is built on the fantastic work done in the [palenight.vim](https://github.com/drewtempelmeyer/palenight.vim) and [quantum](https://github.com/tyrannicaltoucan/vim-quantum) color schemes.
+A port of the [Material](https://github.com/equinusocio/vsc-material-theme) color scheme for Vim/Neovim.

 ## Screenshots